mojaloop/documentation/deployment-guide/README.md

 - **Helm** A package manager for Kubernetes.
 Find out more about [Helm](https://helm.sh),
 - **Postman** Postman is a Google Chrome application for the interacting with HTTP API's.
 It presents you with a friendly GUI for the construction requests and reading responces.	https://www.getpostman.com/apps.
 Find out more about [Postman](https://postman.com).

-For **local guides** on how to setup the pre-requisites on your laptop or desktop, refer to the appropiate link document below;
+For **local guides** on how to setup the pre-requisites on your laptop or desktop, refer to the appropriate link document below;
 - [Local Setup for Mac](local-setup-mac.md)
 - [Local Setup for Linux](local-setup-linux.md)
 - [Local Setup for Windows](local-setup-windows.md)